chStaiger/irods-training-compendium/07-python-API-for-users.md

 Note that you will need to change the username to the one you are given.
 Throughout this course we will assume you are `irods-user1`.

 #### In some cases your iRODS server will use SSL encryption for data transfers and interacting with the server.
 In that case you need to provide more information to setup a session.
-You will find all of the parameters in a file called irods_environment.json (ask you friendly iRODS administrator).
+You will find all of the parameters in a file called irods_environment.json (ask your friendly iRODS administrator).
 Please store that file under /\<Path to your home directory\>/.irods/irods_environment.json
 You can then create the session as follows:

 ```py